Private Fostering

 • unaccompanied asylum-seeking children/young people who are living with friends, distant relatives or strangers.

-Whilst most private fostering cases are established for good reasons, we must also be open to the possibility that the child may have been a victim of trafficking.
+Whilst most private fostering cases are established for good reasons, we must also be open to the possibility that the child may have been a victim of modern slavery and/or trafficking.

 Spot the signs